Miguel Lavié

-Miguel Angel Lavié da Cunda, better known simply as Miguel Lavié (born 15 April 1986), is an Uruguayan professional football defender playing for Huracán F.C. in the Uruguayan Segunda División.
+Miguel Angel Lavié da Cunda, better known simply as Miguel Lavié (born 15 April 1986), is an Uruguayan professional football defender who last played for Huracán F.C. in the Uruguayan Segunda División.

 Club career

 Born in Las Piedras, during his career he had previously played for Uruguayan clubs Juventud de Las Piedras, C.A.
 Peñarol and C.A.
 Bella Vista, Brazilian Criciúma Esporte Clube and Avaí Futebol Clube and a brief spell with Serbian SuperLiga club FK Javor Ivanjica along his compatriot Gerardo Vonder Pütten.
 In 2010, he moved back to Brazil to play with Campeonato Paulista side Rio Claro Futebol Clube.
 In May 2011 he signed with Liga Nacional de Fútbol de Guatemala club C.D.
 Suchitepéquez.
 He then played in Guatemala with Heredia Jaguares de Peten and Deportivo Coatepeque.

 In January 2015 he left Guatemala and signed with Real Estelí F.C. playing in the Nicaraguan Primera División where he stayed till next January.
 It was then that he returned to Uruguay after so long having been playing abroad, and joined C.S.D.
 Villa Española.
 He helped Villa Española to finish runner-up of the 2015–16 Uruguayan Segunda División and get promotion to the 2016 Uruguayan Primera División.
 However, the team finished bottom and was relegated back to second level.
 In March 2017, Lavié left Villa Española and signed with another club from Montevideo also competing in second level, Huracán F.C.